 “Oh, yeah, it’s him!
 I didn’t know you knew him.”

-“Just vaguely!”
-I shrugged, deciding not to get into details and reminding him that he was the one who told me about the thug’s heroic deeds with wild beasts.
+“Just vaguely.”
+I shrugged, deciding to skip reminding him how I knew about the thug’s heroic deeds with wild beasts.
 “What did he want?”

 “He asked about a chick—some blonde with big tits.
 I think I’ve seen her somewhere around.”